Fast Solver for the Reynolds Equation on Piecewise Linear Geometries: Examples

 \subsubsection{The sinusoidal slider}

 Compared with the previous examples which are all variations on a step texture, the sinusoidal slider exhibits a cavity texture.
 The height is,

-where $k$ is the integer wave number on length $2l$, $H_0$ is the equilibrium height, $\delta\in[0,1)$ gives the amplitude $\delta H_0$, and $2L$ is the total length.
-The regions of constant height at the inlet and outlet are aligned with the extrema of the sinusoid, keeping the height gradient continuous.
+where $k$ is the integer wave number on length $2l$, $H_0$ is the equilibrium height, $\delta\in[0,1)$ gives the amplitude $\delta H_0$, and $L$ is the total length. {A schematic of the sinusoidal slider is shown in \cref{schematic_sinusoid}.} The regions of constant height at the inlet and outlet are aligned with the extrema of the sinusoid, keeping the surface gradient continuous.
 When $k$ is odd, $k$ is the number of positive textures and $\min h(x)=H_0 (1 - \delta)$ is the inlet and outlet height.
 When $k$ is even, $k$ is the number of negative textures and $\max h(x)=H_0(1+\delta)$ is the inlet and outlet height.

-The pressure and velocity solutions to the sinusoidal slider for the Reynolds and the Stokes equations are shown in \cref{sinusoid} for $H_0=1$, $\delta = 1/2$, $k =2$, $l=1$, $L=8$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$.
-The velocity for the Stokes equation depicts flow recirculation in the region of positive texturing that the Reynolds equation does not capture.
+The pressure and velocity solutions to the sinusoidal slider for the Reynolds and the Stokes equations are shown in \cref{sinusoid} for $H_0=3/2$, $\delta = 1/3$, $k =2$, $l=1$, $L=16$, and with the boundary conditions $\mathcal{Q} = 1$, $\mathcal{P}_N=0$, $\mathcal{U} = 0$.
+The velocity for the Stokes equation depicts primary and secondary flow recirculation in the region of positive texturing that the Reynolds equation does not capture.
 The velocity magnitude for to the Stokes equation is largest at the valleys of the sinusoid, whereas for the Reynolds equation, the velocity magnitude is largest either side of these valleys where the surface gradient is large.
-In general, for regions where the surface gradient is large relative to the height, and the solution to Stokes equation has significant cross film pressure variation $\frac{\partial p}{\partial y}$, the Reynolds equation tends to overestimate the velocity magnitude.
+The overall pressure drop $\Delta p$ of the Reynolds solution is significantly smaller than that of the Stokes solution.
+In general, for regions where the surface gradient is large relative to the height, the solution to the Stokes equation has significant cross film pressure variation $\frac{\partial p}{\partial y}$ and the Reynolds equation tends to overestimate the velocity magnitude.